chinapedia/wikipedia.abstract.en/Page/Safe_sex.md

-Condom_unrolled_durex.jpgs can be used to cover the penis (or fingers or other body parts) for safer sex when inserting into body cavities.]]
-Latex_Dental_Dam_far_(cropped).jpgs can be used to cover the vulva or anus when engaging in cunnilingus or anilingus, respectively, for safer sex.]]
-Female_condom.jpgs ("internal" condoms) can be used by receptive partners for safer sex.]]
+s can be used to cover the penis (or fingers or other body parts) for safer sex when inserting into body cavities.]] s can be used to cover the vulva or anus when engaging in cunnilingus or anilingus, respectively, for safer sex.]] s ("internal" condoms) can be used by receptive partners for safer sex.]]

 SAFE SEX is sexual activity using methods or devices (such as condoms) to reduce the risk of transmitting or acquiring sexually transmitted infections (STIs), especially HIV.[1]
 "Safe sex" is also sometimes referred to as SAFER SEX or PROTECTED SEX to indicate that some safe sex practices do not completely eliminate STI risks.
 It is also sometimes used colloquially to describe methods aimed at preventing pregnancy that may or may not also lower STI risks.